ravidevops03/LogAuditor/README.md

 Java    - 1.8 <br>
 Gradle  - 5.6.2 <br>

-# Pre-run steps
-<b>Information before running the project</b>
-1. Goto command prompt enter c:\users>Path to service project>\LogAuditor <br>
-2. press enter.<br>
-3. gradle clean <br>
-4. press enter.
-It Will clean the project. <br>
-5. gradle customFatJar <br>
-6. press enter.
-It Will generate the custom Jar file which will have all dependencies which have been added in build.gradle.<br>
 # Assumptions
   1. I Assumed that only one log file is copied into the folder everytime.
 The application just picks a file from the path and doesnt delete the file.